Skip to content

 Creating suitable habitat with bird nest roof tiles

 Numerous bird species endemic to Central Europe, such as tits, swallows, swifts, and sparrows, build their nests in cavities under the roofs of single- and multi-family homes or apartment buildings.
 When these buildings are renovated, birds often lose their homes, as modern roofs are sealed.
-The bird nest roof tiles designed by Wienerberger Netherlands, with holes providing nesting space for birds, are ideally suited to compensate for the loss of habitat in cities.
+The bird nest roof tiles designed by wienerberger Netherlands, with holes providing nesting space for birds, are ideally suited to compensate for the loss of habitat in cities.

 Bird nest roof tiles not only provide shelter and safety for birds, but also keep birds from nesting under the roof tiles.
 High up on the roof, the nesting cavities protect birds from cats as well as from exposure to weather hazards.
 They provide a home for birds to sleep in and raise their young.
 In the Netherlands, various models are available, adapted to the needs of species such as swifts and sparrows.